 Article V - Board of Directors

 The Executive Committee (a.k.a., Board of Directors, BOD, or Board) shall be responsible for the administration of the Club.
-The Executive Committee consists of the offices of: President, Vice President, Secretary, Treasurer, and five at large members.
+The Executive Committee consists of the offices of: President, Vice President, Secretary, Treasurer, and a minimum of five at large members.

 The officers shall be elected by the general membership and shall serve until resigning or being replaced at the next election.
 The Executive Committee may appoint a Club member to fill a vacant Executive Committee position.